jasonjurotich/JJ-GAS/SET UP VIM.md

 put the cursor on the word you want to find and then type the * and then it will bring you to those words in the text, or to just find something, in non-edit mode put  / and the word, and then press the letter n to keep searching

+NEW COMMANDS CREATED WITH VIMRC FILE in edit mode ff to escape in normal mode
+Shift Q to save and close
+Shift E to go down a page
+Shift R to go up a page
+Shift B to open vertical terminal
+Shift S to advanced search
+Shift T to suspend vim and go to terminal fg to return to vim
+Shift W to open vertical file explorer df to :bd<cr> to close vertical explorer cc to comment out lines vv to uncomment lines
+; to add a semicolon at the end of a line
+( to put () and the cursor in the middle
+' to put '' and the cursor in the middle
+" to put "" and the cursor in the middle
 ```